Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 that were generated across all four analyses.
 ML-GTRG = Maximum-likelihood under GTR+G bootstrap values (Figure 7), ML-K80 = Maximum-likelihood under K80 bootstrap values (Figure 6), B1 = RevBayes run 1 posterior probability (Figure 8), B2 = RevBayes run 2
-posterior probability (Figure 9).
-Population locations indicated below species name and are from Koutsogiannouli et al. 2009. and Gouy de Bellocq et al. 2009: GR=Greece, BG=Bulgaria, TR=Turkey, IL=Israel, A=Austria, F=France, D=Germany, NL=Netherlands,
-GB=Great Britain, PL=Poland, and CH=Switzerland.
+posterior probability (Figure 9), NA = Node not present in this analysis.
+Population locations indicated below species name and are from Koutsogiannouli et al. 2009. and de Bellocq et al. 2009: GR=Greece, BG=Bulgaria, TR=Turkey, IL=Israel, A=Austria, F=France, D=Germany, NL=Netherlands, GB=Great Britain, PL=Poland, and CH=Switzerland.

 ## Discussion

-The four leporid DQA analyses each displayed different topologies with low branch support, indicating poor resolution of the phylogenetic relationships of known DQA sequences among leporids (Figures 1-4).
+The four leporid DQA analyses each displayed different topologies with low support, indicating poor resolution of the phylogenetic relationships of known DQA sequences among leporids (Figures 1-4).
 This is not surprising, as only one exon of one gene was considered, and MHC sequences are typically highly variable.
 Similarly poor resolution of MHC gene phylogenies have been reported for other species (e.g. Radwan et al. 2007; Xu et al. 2009).
+All four of my analyses and Surridge et al. 2008 reported the division of leporid DQA into two clades that consistently contained the same species makeup (Figures 1-5), but the internal branching within these two clades was highly variable and poorly supported.
+Additionally, some relationships between similar sequences were consistently resolved with high support.
+In general, however, the resolution was poor.
-Some clades were consistent across the maximum-likelihood and Bayesian analyses (Figure 5), and with those reported by Surridge et al. 2008.
-Due to the low support and variable topology, it was difficult to assess trans-species polymorphism, which is a common hallmark of MHC evolution.
-However there are several well-supported instances of similar sequences between species, and DQA variants do not generally cluster together by species, as indicated in Figure 5.
+Due to the low support and variable topologies, it is difficult to assess trans-species polymorphism, which is a common hallmark of MHC evolution.
+However, DQA variants generally do not cluster together by species, as indicated in Figure 5.

 The four Lepus europaeus analyses also displayed different topologies with low branch support, also indicating poor resolution of the phylogeography of DQA variants in this species (Figures 6-9).
 Some variants were recovered across multiple populations, whereas others were only identified in one population (Figure 10).
+As with the the leporid analysis discussed above, the poor support for recovered topology limits inferences.

 There were numerous difficulties in implementing these analyses.
 The greatest barrier was the computational learning curve of running analyses through terminal and navigating